 - The slave races to the Goa'uld and Ori.

 - Earth, after the SGC begins truly piling up the alien tech.

-- Luke, I Am Your Father: Wonderfully played with and torn to shreds during the 200th episode.
+- Luke, I Am Your Father: Wonderfully played with and then immediately torn to shreds during the 200th episode.
 For a moment, you almost believe...!